graphitemaster/neothyne/docs/SCRIPTING.md

 ## Integer and Floating literals
-When working with numeric values, literals that do not have a decimal point somewhere are treated as `int`, otherwise it's treated as a `float`.
+When working with numeric values, literals that do not have a decimal point somewhere are treated as `int`, otherwise they are treated as `float`.
 Numeric literals may also begin with `0x` and contain `[0-9a-Z]` to represent a *hexadecimal* (base 16) value.
 ```
 1; // int